Miami-Dade County Drug Crime Lawyer for Sales

 Being accused of selling drugs is a very serious matter.
 Drug sales convictions can lead to very harsh penalties, including possible jail or prison time.
 Even if no sale actually occurred, you can still be accused of drug possession with intent to sell.
 At The Law Offices of Eric M. Matheny, P.A., we know that many people are falsely accused of drug crimes, and it is our goal to help our clients strategically defend their rights both in and out of the courtroom.

-If you have been arrested for drug sales in the South Florida area, we advise you to consult with our experienced South Florida drug sales attorney, Eric M. Matheny.
+If you have been arrested for drug sales in the Miami-Dade County area, we advise you to consult with our experienced Miami-Dade County drug sales attorney, Eric M. Matheny.

 Get started on your case today.
 Contact us for your free consult.